Mayuri103120/Mayuri103120.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a final-year Computer Engineering graduate student at New York University.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are bridging vision and language modalities and Self-Supervised Learning!

 📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+📽️ I am also interested in assisting others on their path in Machine Learning and academia.

 # Selected Experience